partylikeits1983/DividendPayingDAO/README.md

 This smart contract decentralizes the payment backend for a Taxi app, while still being able to generate revenue in order to support the development of the project.

-Individuals are incentivized to hold the ERC20 tokens of this smart contract as these tokens generate ETH dividends and function as governance tokens.
+Individuals are incentivized to hold the ERC20 tokens of this smart contract as these tokens generate dividends in ETH and function as governance tokens.